ssbc/rooms2/docs/Alias/Revocation.md

 1. The room checks whether there exists an entry in the [Alias database](Alias%20database.md) associated with `feedId`
     1. If there is no entry, respond with an error on the web dashboard
     1. Else, proceed (below)
-1. The room removes the entry in the [Alias database](Alias%20database.md) associated with `feedId`
+1. The room calls a specific [muxrpc](https://github.com/ssb-js/muxrpc/) `async` API `confirmAlias(null, callback)` at the internal user
+1. The internal user receives the muxrpc message, and prompts the user interface to confirm the choice of revoking the alias
+    1. If it is denied, reply to the room with an error
-1. The room replies back to the client on the web dashboard with "success"
+        1. The room then responds with an error on the web dashboard
+    1. Else, proceed (below)
-1. (Optional) The room replies back to the internal user via muxrpc to inform successful alias revocation (how? #TODO)
+1. The internal user responds to the room's muxrpc call with a `true` boolean
-1. (Optional) The internal user publishes an SSB msg of type `about` with a field listing all its aliases for various rooms, where this specific `alias` is no longer listed (how? #TODO)
+1. The internal user (who optimistically assumes the room will correctly receive the muxrpc response and correctly remove it from its database) publishes an SSB msg of type `about` with a field listing all its aliases for various rooms, where this specific `alias` is no longer listed.
+The specific schema of the message type is an application-level concern
+1. The room, upon receiving the muxrpc response, removes the entry in the [Alias database](Alias%20database.md) associated with `feedId`
+1. The room replies back to the web dashboard client with "success"

 ### Security considerations